Mombello Psychiatric Hospital: The beginnings

-During The World War I
+World War I

 During World War I, Mombello's director was Giuseppe Antonini.
 At this time, two pavilions were equipped as military hospitals with care, research, and observation of troops from the front impacted by conflict-related psychological traumas.
 The “Veneto Pavillion” was built to host 250 war refugees.

 These independently detached buildings had sleeping accommodations for 200 patients in the army's care.
 In their first year of activity, 635 soldiers were admitted, and 517 of them were released.
 On average, 150 in-patients were housed at a time in the asylum, and they were treated through different psychotherapeutic methods, such as clinotherapy (rest therapy), freedom (no forced restraint, such as the use of a Straitjacket), and a dietary “reforming” regime (this method increased the patient's weight by an average of 10–15 kg).
 Like the majority of in-patients, soldiers were forced to work, including building a street to connect the control pavilion (south-east) to the “pinewood pavilions”.

 Soldiers were not the only patients during World War I. After the Battle of Caporetto, the Military Healthiness Department ordered the emptying of all the psychiatric hospitals in Venice.
 The Mombello hospital hosted these displaced patients and other refugees.
 This function was repeated during World War II and after the Polesine floods of 1951.

 In addition to increasing the number of hospital patients, several of the soldiers, doctors, nurses, and employees who were in-patients, then moved to the front.
 The psychiatrist Gaetano Perusini (famous for cooperating with Alois Alzheimer to observe and describe "Alzheimer's disease"), had been a doctor at Mombello before his death in the combat in December 1915, in San Floriano.

 There was an extraordinary journalistic research in this period: the historian, dialect poet, and painter Antonio Curti, who was friends with Tranquillo Cremona and with Giuseppe Antonini, visited Mombello on the eve of Italy's entrance to the war to see what internees thought about the conflict.

 On 5, May 1915, the Milanese newspaper, La Perseveranza, published the internees' answers, and later, as a separate flyer.

 During World War I, overcrowding became a problem as the number of inmates exceeded 3000.
 It was decided to open a few branches in Busto Arsizio, like the Villa Litta Modignani (1919), later in Contegno (1928) and in Parabiago with the "Leonardo Bianchi" women's section (1935).